nearform/nscale-workshop/nscale-intro.md

 	git config --global user.email "you@somewhere.com"

 ### Installation
-nscale is installed though npm.
-To install it run the following:
+`nscale` is installed though `npm`.
+To install it, we run the following:

 	sudo npm install -g nscale

-Check that the installation went OK by running the nscale command line client:
+We can do a quick check to verify installation success by running the `nscale` command line client:

 	nsd help

-You should see output similar to the following:
+We should see output similar to the following:

 	-[ server ]----------
 	server start [config]                 - start the server